|

 Using complex passwords is a good security practice whenever you are dealing with end user authentication.
 In the case of FTP, it can be a crucial component in securing your site.

 Linux allows for administrators to force users to comply with strong password requirements.
-By enabling the ‘Passwords Must Meet Complexity Requirements’ field in Local Security Policy or Group Policy, FTP user accounts will be forced to adhere to following restrictions when selecting their passwords:
+By enabling the ‘Passwords Must Meet Complexity Requirements’ via PAM.
+In this case FTP user accounts will be forced to adhere to following restrictions when selecting their passwords:

 Security policies allow administrators to lock down the number of times failed logins can be attempted before an account is locked out.
-By enabling this option and configuring the threshold, administrators can limit their exposure to password crackers.
+You should enable this option but never set it too low (5 or 7 are usable numbers, 3 is not).
+By enabling this option you dramatically limit exposure to password crackers.

 Red Hat Linux provides vsftpd FTP servers — a standalone, security oriented implementation of the FTP service.